Locations:

 A note from Cleveland Clinic

-You might have blood in your urine and not even know it.
-Microhematuria is blood in urine that can only be seen under a microscope.
-It’s often discovered during routine exams.
-Your healthcare provider will work with you to find out why the blood is there.
-Many times there’s nothing too serious going on, but it’s best to work with your provider to discover the cause and to take care of it.
+You might have blood in your pee and not even know it.
+In most cases, healthcare providers only discover it during routine exams.
+But they’ll work with you to find out why the blood is there.
+Many times, there isn’t anything too serious going on.
+But it’s best for a provider to discover the cause and recommend the best possible treatment, if necessary.

 Medically Reviewed